sumurthy/md_apispec/markdowns/api/chartseries_post_points.md

-# Create ChartPointsCollection
+# Create ChartPoints

-Use this API to create a new ChartPointsCollection.
+Use this API to create a new ChartPoints.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request